McTavishLab/OpenTree-SSB2020-site/index.md

 <p>
-  To participate in this workshop, you will need access to the software described below.
+  To participate in this workshop, you will need to be able to access RStudio, Python3 and Jupyter notebooks, and use git to clone repos.
   In addition, you will need an up-to-date web browser.

+  If you already have these software installed and accessible on you laptop, you're set!
+Otherwise, please follow the instructions below.
 </p>
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors